Peter Kaufmann-Bohren

-Peter Kaufmann-Bohren (June 23, 1886, in Grindelwald – June 23, 1971, in Thun, at age 85) was a Swiss ski instructor and mountain guide, climbing in the Swiss Alps and the Canadian Rockies.
+Peter Kaufmann-Bohren (June 23, 1886 – June 23, 1971) was a Swiss ski instructor and mountain guide, climbing in the Swiss Alps and the Canadian Rockies.

 Family and early life (1886–1905)

-In 1886 Peter was born in Grindelwald at his family's house (am Fussweg).
+Kaufmann-Bohren was born in 1886, at his family's house (am Fussweg) in Grindelwald.
 He was the eldest son and grew up in a family eight siblings.
-His father (Peter Kaufmann-von Allmen, 1858-1924) and his grandfather (Grabipeter, 1832-1903) were established, certified mountain guides, who lived during the Golden and Silver Ages of Alpinism.
+His father Peter Kaufmann-von Allmen and his grandfather Grabipeter (1832-1903) were established, certified mountain guides, who lived during the golden and silver ages of Alpinism.
 The Kaufmanns had been professional mountain guides for several generations, but Peter not only became a mountaineer but also an excellent skier and ski instructor.
 Skiing was introduced to Grindelwald in 1890.
 It was Gerald Fox (1865 - 1947), who brought skis to the area, after he had “discovered” them in Scandinavia.
 Whenever he left the Hotel Bären lobby on skis, locals and tourists shook their heads and said he was crazy.
 But he soon convinced some mountain climbers, guides, and two teenagers to slide across the snow on two long wooden boards.
 Those two adventurous sixteen-year-olds who tried skiing for the first time in February 1891 were Hans (1874-1930) and Ruedi Kaufmann (born 1875), Peter's uncles.